Step-by-Step: How to Make Chin Chin That Tastes Like Home

 Step 1: Mix the Dry Ingredients

-- Use your fingers to rub the margarine into the flour until it resembles coarse breadcrumbs.
-This step helps create a flaky and crunchy texture.
+Next, add the margarine or butter.
+Use your fingers to rub it into the flour until the mixture looks like coarse crumbs.
+This step helps give Chin Chin its signature crunchy texture.

 Step 3: Add Eggs and Milk